NextGenCMB/delensalot/docs/source/usage/quickstart.rst

+.. _get started:

 ============
 Quickstart
 ============

-This section discusses how to successfully run your first delensing job.
-Our final result will be a delensed power spectrum.
+This section discusses how to successfully run an iterative lensing reconstruction job and how to calculate a delensed power spectrum from that.
-We provide a minimal working example by delensing simulation data generated at runtime, generate B-lensing templates and find a lensing potential estimate and Wiener-filtered maps.
+We provide a minimal working example by delensing simulation data generated at runtime, generate B-lensing templates, calculate a lensing potential estimate and Wiener-filtered maps.

-Type :code:`python3 lenscarf/run.py [-h]` for quickhelp,
+Type :code:`python3 dlensalot/run.py [-h]` for help,

 .. code-block:: text